What are the signs & symptoms of anxiety?

 Exposure therapy involves exposing you to some of the causes of your anxiety in a friendly and safe environment.

-It can be stressful at first but when conducted alongside CBT and group therapy sessions, exposure therapy has been proven to make massive bounds in controlling anxiety symptoms.
+It can be stressful at first but when conducted alongside CBT and group therapy sessions, exposure therapy has been proven to make massive bounds in controlling GAD (general anxiety disorder) symptoms.

 Anxiety Clinics UK – Private & Confidential Options